smudge202/clean-living/README.md

 ## Collaborators

-In no particular order, these are the current project collaborators, a little bit of information on them, and where to watch them stream!
+In no particular order, these are the current project collaborators, a little bit of information about each, and where to watch them stream!

 ---------